followingthefasciaplane/LAN-SURF-SERVER-TAS/README.md

 - Some maps may require you to raise `sv_maxvelocity`
 - Open the Source Tool Assist menu with !sta (more instructions below).
 - Enable/Disable Autostrafe with !strafe.
-- Enable/Disable Speedometer with !speed.
+- Enable/Disable Speedometer with !speedometer.
 - You may need to load a map twice for it to generate a nav file.

 ## Included in this repo: